muzhenj/gemini-g4f-beta/.github/README.md

 });
 ```

-The only fetch polyfill that is guarenteed support with Gemini AI is `node-fetch`.
-Under the hood, streaming uses `AsyncIterator`, which is supported by both Node native `fetch` and `node-fetch`.

-This is also supported in all major browsers except Safari, so if you face any problems, attempt to use a fetch polyfill that specifically supports `AsyncIterator`.
+Nearly all `fetch` polyfills should work as of Gemini AI v2.2, as streaming is now done mainly through `response.body.getReader().read()`, but with a `AsyncIterator` fallback, so nearly all environments should be covered.

-### How to use Gemini AI in a CJS environment
+### How do I use Gemini AI in a CJS environment?

 > I got `Error [ERR_REQUIRE_ESM]: require() of ES Module`, what can I do?